-- D3 A common concern raised regarding wind energy developments is that of noise.
-Noise is produced from wind energy developments in three ways: - during the construction phase, which is temporary - aerodynamically from the blades moving through the air - mechanically from the gearbox and generator - D4 Generally schemes can be sited with sufficient distance from noise sensitive development to ensure ambient noise levels are acceptable.
-For all large and medium turbines a full site-specific noise impact assessment following ETSU-R-97 and Institute of Acoustics methodology (or subsequent accepted national guidelines), which includes cumulative impact, would be required for all appropriate noise sensitive properties as agreed with Environmental Standards.
-Manufacturers noise information data should be provided for all schemes which include turbines below 50m in height to blade tip.

-D5 Noise effects can be minimised by use of appropriate:

-- turbine positioning and separation distances from residential properties

-- turbine specification

-- technical controls

-D6 The impact from the construction and decommissioning phases will be similar to that of other developments of a similar size and scale and are of limited duration.
+E10 A common concern raised regarding wind energy developments is that of noise.
+Noise is produced from wind energy developments in three ways:

+- during the construction phase, which is temporary - aerodynamically from the blades moving through the air - mechanically from the gearbox and generator - E11 Generally schemes can be sited with sufficient distance from noise sensitive development to ensure ambient noise levels are acceptable.
+For all large and medium turbines a full site-specific noise impact assessment following ETSU-R-97 and Institute of Acoustics methodology (or subsequent accepted national guidelines), which includes cumulative impact, would be required for all appropriate noise sensitive properties as agreed with Environmental Health.
+Manufacturer's noise information data should be provided for all schemes which include turbines below 50m in height to blade tip. - E12 Noise effects can be minimised by use of appropriate: - turbine positioning and separation distances from residential properties - turbine specification - technical controls - E13 Potential impacts from construction and decommissioning phases will be similar to that of other developments of a similar size and scale and are of limited duration (but will be considered as part of the assessment process).